EricKit/nest-user-auth/README.md

 ## Purpose

 This is a boiler plate project to start with user authentication.
 I plan on adding more capability.
 Feel free to throw spears at it or recommend updates.
+Standard disclaimer: In no way has this been vetted by security experts.

 ## Technologies